Frequently Asked Questions

 Under responder immunity, the Responsible Party is still liable for all removal costs and damages resulting from an offshore oil spill.
 However, the Responsible Party does benefit from responder immunity because it encourages other organizations to help minimize the amount of oil spilled and contribute to cleanup efforts.

-After Deepwater Horizon, the current responder immunity provision proved inadequate to protect response organizations from frivolous lawsuits.
+After Macondo, the current responder immunity provision proved inadequate to protect response organizations from frivolous lawsuits.
 HWCG advocates for a strengthened responder immunity provision to protect people, property and the environment.

 WHAT GROUPS ARE INVOLVED IN AN OFFSHORE OIL SPILL RESPONSE AND WELL CONTAINMENT EFFORT?